 Multivitamins are extremely important to add do your daily supplement and food intake.
 Although, we don’t recommend taking vitamins in pill form instead of healthy foods that are rich in vitamins.
 Multivitamins are supposed to add support, not replace it.
 First, we’re going to explain the benefits of each vitamin:

 Vitamin A is extremely important for growth and development.
-Vitamin A assists with your immune system and good vision.
+Good vision and a health immune system relies on this vitamin.
 Vitamin A can also be found in sweet potato, carrots, spinach, broccoli, red pepper, Mango, tomato juice, etc.

-Vitamin C is an essential nutrient used to repair tissue and the enzymatic production of various neurotransmitters.
-Vitamin C can be found in a supplement form or foods like green peppers, red peppers, spinach, cabbage, leafy greens, sweet potato, white potato, tomatoes, broccoli, brussels sprouts, and cauliflower.
+An essential nutrient used to repair tissue and the enzymatic production of various neurotransmitters.
+This vitamin can be found in a supplement form or foods like green peppers, red peppers, spinach, cabbage, leafy greens, sweet potato, white potato, tomatoes, broccoli, brussels sprouts, and cauliflower.

 Vitamin K is a unique vitamin as it is used for blood clots and to stop you from bleeding.
-Vitamin K can also be found in kale, collard greens, raw spinach, broccoli, brussels sprouts, beef liver, pork chops, chicken, green beans, and many other foods.
+This vitamin can also be found in kale, collard greens, raw spinach, broccoli, brussels sprouts, beef liver, pork chops, chicken, green beans, and many other foods.

 Vitamin B1 (Thiamine) is a vitamin powerhouse and one of the eight essential B vitamins.
 Thiamine is water-soluble and assists with turning the food you consume into energy.
 Other foods that have Thiamine are pork, poultry, peas, nuts, dried beans, soybeans, whole grain cereals, bread, rice, and yeast.